The articles in this series were originally published in our sixth issue,

 Sam Parr discusses the causes of LGBT mental health issues in the context of austerity.

 Sohrab Najle-Rahim examines why we should be wary of the business world’s ‘mindfulness revolution’.

 Tom Harrison examines the role genetically modified organisms must play in feeding the ever-increasing global population.

 Arts and Culture co-editor Kat Burdon reviews Justin Kurzel’s widely acclaimed reinterpretation of the Scottish Play, examining the tale’s treatment of man, madness, and morality to suggest that its enduring appeal can be found in the lessons it would teach us, lessons long learned and yet never fully acted upon.

-Joe Marsh Rossney examines the far-reaching impacts of El Niño, and discusses the challenges it presents to today’s climate scientists.
+Joe Rosettenstein examines the far-reaching impacts of El Niño, and discusses the challenges it presents to today’s climate scientists.